Reunification Democratic Party: History

 The party was formed on 21 April 1987 as a split from the New Korean Democratic Party by Kim Young-sam and Kim Dae-jung.
 Despite the strong gains the party achieved in the 1985 legislative election, internal conflicts grew within the party, especially on the intensity of the struggle against the dictatorship and demand for a direct, democratic election of the president.
 Kim Young-sam and Kim Dae-jung took hard-line against the Chun regime, while the erstwhile party leader, Lee Min-woo took the more conciliatory tone.
 The issue came to fore with the revelation of "Lee Min-woo Plan" on December 24, 1986.
 Lee Min-woo declared his willingness to accept the constitutional revision to the parliamentary system.
 The plan was criticized by both Kim Young-sam and Kim Dae-jung as a capitulation to the dictatorship, and were personally humiliated that Lee Min-woo hasn't discussed the plan with them prior.
-Growing discord culminated with the split of Kim Dae-jung and Kim Young-sam's follower from the New Korea Democratic Party, and formation of Reunification Democratic Party in April 1987.
+Growing discord culminated with the split of Kim Dae-jung and Kim Young-sam's followers from the New Korea Democratic Party, and formation of Reunification Democratic Party in April 1987.

 Following the June Struggle of 1987, and the June 29 Declaration, which Roh Tae-woo promised direct, democratic election of the president in the upcoming presidential election in December of that year, speculation for the potential candidacy of Kim Dae-jung for the presidency grew.
 The Declaration also promised amnesty to Kim Dae-jung, who was under the house-arrest and was barred from engaging in any political activity under the fabricated charge of "inciting rebellion" since 1971.
 While Kim Dae-jung was barred from engaging in any political activities, Kim Young-sam emerged as the main opposition leader.
 Despite the effort to present the single opposition candidate for the 1987 presidential election, the negotiation between two politicians broke down.
 Kim Dae-jung and his followers split from the Reunification Democratic Party and created the Peace Democratic Party in October 29, less than 2 months before the election.
 Kim Dae-jung and Kim Young-sam's candidacy resulted in vote-splitting of the opposition candidates, resulting in the election of Roh Tae-woo, protégé of dictator Chun Doo-hwan to take the office with 36.6% of votes.

 In the following 1988 legislative election, Reunification Democratic Party received a disappointing result.
 While the party retained electorate in the Gyeongsong South Province, winning 14 out of 15 seats in the city of Busan, the first-past-the-post electoral system resulted in the party coming third in terms of the seat number, despite winning more than 900,000 votes than the Peace Democratic Party.